amirothman/genre-erkennung-pipeline/Tutorial.md

   * Querying model

 # Preliminaries
+You need a unix system for anything to work.

 This guide will show how to use the code.
 First clone the git repo, and switch the branch to working-model-0.1
 ```shell